nedredmond/gh-role/README.md

     // Exits with code 0
     ```

+## Roles

+### Repository

-- Available roles in order of increading permissions are: `READ`, `TRIAGE`, `WRITE`, `MAINTAIN`, `ADMIN`.
+In order of increading permissions: `READ`, `TRIAGE`, `WRITE`, `MAINTAIN`, `ADMIN`.
 For more information, see [GitHub's documentation on repository roles](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).

+### Organization

+Note that role names returned do not match [the documentation on organization roles](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#about-organization-roles).
+"Owners" have the `ADMIN` role, and all others, regardless of individual permissions, have the `MEMBER` role.
+Does not include roles for Enterprise organizations, such as "Billing Manager".

-### Flags
+## Flags

 - __`-h`__ Prints available flags and usage to the CLI.
 - __`-r`__ The repo to check roles on.
 Defaults to the current repo.